claytonraymond2004/forescout_connect_ccri/README.md

   - GeoIP
     - Windows devices via running Powershell script on manageable Windows Devices

+- Actions:
+  - Classify > Set USCYBERCOM Device Category
+    - Allows you to set the "USCYBERCOM Device Category (Override)" property on a device

 # Setup

 1) Go to Web API in Options and create a username/password for this App to use and make sure the API is allowed to be accessed from all Forescout appliance IP addresses